This is about globalization, and there is work to do for international legal scholarship

 A personal reflection on the election of Donald Trump to the US Presidency

-These last two days have been filled with consternation, with anger, with a search for reasons, with restless reading about the consternation, anger, and search for reasons of and by others.
-Two days filled with the attempt to situate what the election of Donald Trump means.
-What it means in terms of the causes for this particular result, also in terms of the political challenges we are confronted with more generally.
-And in terms of the consequences, which regardless of all political strategies we might now adopt will shape our lives decisively.
-These are consequences within the United States of America and around the world.
-They will shape all our lives, but to a higher degree the lives of those belonging to the groups targeted by Trump’s campaign and his envisaged policies: the lives of immigrants, racial and religious minorities, LGBTQ, briefly all those, whose discrimination is at stake in the tirades against “political correctness”.
+The last two days have been filled with consternation, anger, and the attempt to situate what the election of Donald Trump means.
+What it means in terms of causes, and in terms of the political challenges we are confronted with more generally.
+And in terms of consequences, within the United States of America and around the world.
+This election will affect all our lives, but to a higher degree the lives of those belonging to the groups targeted by Trump’s campaign and his envisaged policies: the lives of immigrants, racial and religious minorities, LGBTQ, briefly all those, whose discrimination is at stake in the tirades against “political correctness”.

 International law will not help us in this